 Most birders enter Western Australia by flying to Perth.
 Perth has a surprising number of good birding sites within the metropolitan area or within a two-hour drive.
-The BAWA office sells a $1 booklet and a $5 book that cover most of the sites in the vicinity of Perth.
 There are a large number of wetlands on the Swan Coastal Plain including Lake Monger, Herdsman Lake, Bayswater Bird Sanctuary, Bibra Lake and Alfred Cove.
 Most of the southwest endemics can be found at Wungong Gorge and Bungendore State Forest in the Darling Range.
 Rottnest Island is worth a day trip, and Penguin Island is also worth a visit if you are in the Rockingham area.

-The best birding areas in Western Australia are in the Kimberley in the far north of the state.
+The best areas for birds are the southwestern corner of the state and the area around Broome and the Kimberley.
 Broome is outstanding for the waders, summer migrants and mangrove species and Kununurra is outstanding for the finches, parrots, honeyeaters and water birds.
 Derby is well worth a day visit from Broome, and Wyndham from Kununurra.
 The Kimberley coast is spectacular with up to an 11 metre tidal range and some isolated rainforest patches.
 The Kimberley Coastal Camp is an unforgettable place to visit.

 Most of the Western Australian endemics occur in the southwest.
 A common itinerary is Perth to Dryandra State Forest, to Stirling Range National Park, to Fitzgerald River National Park, to Cheyne Beach and Waychinicup Nature Reserve near Albany, to Cape Leeuwin at Augusta via Mt Barker, Rocky Gully and Manjimup, to Cape Naturaliste and back to Perth.
 The Stirling Ranges National Park is another excellent area.
 The Mandurah and Pinjarra areas are very good especially in summer.
 Further to the south east there are excellent birding opportunities from Hyden to Norseman, Esperance and the Eyre Bird Observatory.